Hamzanama: Spread down to the 15th century

-Annemarie Schimmel judges that the Hamza story “must have been popular in the Indian subcontinent from the days of Mahmud of Ghazni in the early eleventh century.
+Annemarie Schimmel judges that the Hamza story must have been popular in the Indian subcontinent from the days of Mahmud of Ghazni in the early eleventh century.
 The earliest solid evidence, however, seems to be a late-fifteenth-century set of paintings that illustrate the story; these were crudely executed, possibly in Jaunpur, perhaps for a not-too-affluent patron.

-In 1555, Babur noted with disapproval that the leading literary figure of Khurasan had recently “wasted his time” in composing an imitation of the cycle.
-The great emperor Akbar (1556-1605), far from sharing his grandfather's attitude, conceived and supervised the immense task of illustrating the whole romance.
-As Akbar's court chronicler tells us, Hamza's adventures were “represented in twelve volumes, and clever painters made the most astonishing illustrations for no less than one thousand and four hundred passages of the story.”
-The illustrated manuscript thus created became the supreme achievement of Mughal art: “of all the loot carried off from Delhi by Nadir Shah in 1739 (including the Peacock Throne), it was only the Hamza-nama, ‘painted with images that defy the imagination,’ that Emperor Muhammad Shah pleaded to have returned.”
+In 1555, Babur noted with disapproval that the leading literary figure of Khurasan had recently "wasted his time" in composing an imitation of the cycle.
+The great emperor Akbar (1556–1605), far from sharing his grandfather's attitude, conceived and supervised the immense task of illustrating the whole romance, producing a manuscript now known as the Akbar Hamzanama.
+As Akbar's court chronicler tells us, Hamza's adventures were "represented in twelve volumes, and clever painters made the most astonishing illustrations for no less than one thousand and four hundred passages of the story."
+The illustrated manuscript thus created became the supreme achievement of Mughal art: "of all the loot carried off from Delhi by Nadir Shah in 1739 (including the Peacock Throne), it was only the Hamza-nama, 'painted with images that defy the imagination,' that Emperor Muhammad Shah pleaded to have returned."

 The Hamza story left traces in the Deccan as well.
 One Persian romance-narrator, Haji Qissah-Khvan Hamadani, records his arrival in 1612 at Hyderabad, at the court of Sultan Abdullah Qutb Shah (1611-72) of Golconda.
-The Haji writes, “I had brought with me a number of manuscripts of the Rumuz-e Hamza.
-When I presented them in the king’s service, I was ordered, ‘Prepare a summary of them.’
-In obedience to this order this book Zubdat ur-rumuz (The Cream of the Rumuz) has been prepared.”
-At least two other seventeenth-century Indo-Persian Hamza manuscripts survive, dated AH 1096 [1684-5] and AH 1099 [1687-8], as well as various undated and later ones.
+The Haji writes, "I had brought with me a number of manuscripts of the Rumuz-e Hamza.
+When I presented them in the king's service, I was ordered, 'Prepare a summary of them.'
+In obedience to this order this book Zubdat ur-Rumuz (The Cream of the Rumuz) has been prepared."
+At least two other seventeenth-century Indo-Persian Hamza manuscripts survive, dated 1096 AH [1684–85 CE] and 1099 AH [1687–88 CE], as well as various undated and later ones.

-In the course of countless retellings before faithful audiences, the Indo-Persian Hamzah story seems to have grown generally longer and more elaborate throughout the seventeenth and eighteenth centuries.
-By the eighteenth century, the Hamza story was so well-known in India that it inspired an indigenous Indo-Persian imitation, the massive Bostan-e Khiyal (Garden of “Khiyal”) by Mir Muhammad Taqi.
-By the nineteenth century, however, Persian as an Indian language was in a slow decline, for its political and cultural place was being taken by the rapidly developing modern languages.
+In the course of countless retellings before faithful audiences, the Indo-Persian Hamza story seems to have grown generally longer and more elaborate throughout the seventeenth and eighteenth centuries.
+By the eighteenth century, the Hamza story was so well-known in India that it inspired an indigenous Indo-Persian imitation, the massive Bostan-e Khiyal (Garden of "Khiyal") by Mir Muhammad Taqi.
+By the nineteenth century, however, Persian was in a slow decline as an Indian language, for its political and cultural place was being taken by Pashto and the Indic languages.
 It is in these languages that the dastan found a hospitable environment to survive and flourish.